ivmai/bdwgc/README.md

 (Full signal safety can also be achieved, but only at the cost of two system calls per malloc, which is usually unacceptable.)

-_WARNING_: the collector does not guarantee to scan thread-local storage (e.g. of the kind accessed with `pthread_getspecific`).
+*Warning*: the collector does not guarantee to scan thread-local storage (e.g. of the kind accessed with `pthread_getspecific`).
 The collector does scan thread stacks, though, so generally the best solution is to ensure that any pointers stored in thread-local storage are also